kamenomagic/herpedex-support/README.md

-This is the support page for the Puzzle Charms/Puzzle Cleots app.
+This is the support page for the Herpedex app.

 Feel free to open a new issue with any bugs or problems, please provide screenshots etc.